MarcFraile/infant-engagement/README.md

 * To prepare the videos for training, run `scripts/data_processing/process_videos.py`.
 It reads MP4 files in `data/raw/video/`, and outputs downsampled copies to `data/processed/video/`.
 * Once the CSV annotations and MP4 videos have been generated, run `scripts/data_processing/stratify_samples.py` in order stratify all samples into evenly-distributed folds.
 This will generate `data/processed/engagement/stratified_annotation_spans.csv` as a binarized, fold-separated annotation file; and `data/processed/fold_statistics.json` as a summary of empirical probabilities, pixel means and deviations, and which sessions belong to each fold.
 * To pre-bake samples for training the classification head, run `scripts/data_processing/bake_samples.py`.
 It will save tensor packs to `data/processed/baked_samples/`, separated by fold and type of data augmentation (`train` or `test`).
 The training fold (last fold) only gets `test` augmentation.

+### Training Networks

+There are three training scripts: two for hyper-parameter searches (classifier head training vs. whole-network fine-tuning), and one for the final training.
+Each is contained in a folder in `scripts/training/`.
+You can run them locally in a CUDA-accelerated machine with enough RAM by calling the respective `local.sh` script.
+It is highly recommended that you run the fine-tuning search in a GPU cluster; `jobfile.sh` handles this for SLURM systems.

+All the scripts are designed to create timestamped folders under `artifacts/<training type>/`, containing all relevant artifacts (pickled models, run statistics, logs...)

+* To perform a hyper-parameter search for the *classifier head* training, run `scripts/training/head_search/local.sh`.
+Artifacts are saved in `artifacts/head_search/`.
+* To perform a hyper-parameter search for the *fine-tuning* step, run `scripts/training/finetune_search/local.sh`.
+Artifacts are saved in `artifacts/finetune_search/`.
+* To perform the final training, run `scripts/training/final/local.sh`.
+Artifacts are saved in `artifacts/final/`.